0xMelz/MateFi/front-end/README.md

 ## Running

-Once you have installed Frax Loans, you can run it locally by following these steps:
+Once you have installed MateFi, you can run it locally by following these steps:

 1. Start the local development server:
    ```